frapa/nav2d/README.md

 ## Changelog

+### 0.1.4 - Jan 14, 2020

+-   Fixed bug causing polygons touching each other in only one point to break the navigation mesh.

 ### 0.1.3 - Jan 12, 2020

 -   Fixed bug that caused some kinds of polygon input to throw an error.